lindaprotocol/documentation-en/docs/using_javatron/backup_restore.md

   pid=`ps -ef |grep FullNode.jar |grep -v grep |awk '{print $2}'` if [ -n "$pid" ]; then
     kill -15 $pid
-    echo "The java-tron process is exiting, it may take some time, forcing the exit may cause damage to the database, please wait patiently..." sleep 1 else echo "java-tron killed successfully!" break fi done
+    echo "The java-linda process is exiting, it may take some time, forcing the exit may cause damage to the database, please wait patiently..." sleep 1 else echo "java-linda killed successfully!" break fi done
 ```

-Once the java-tron process has successfully shut down, you can back up the data using the following command:
+Once the java-linda process has successfully shut down, you can back up the data using the following command:

 ```
 tar cvzf output-directory.`date "+%Y%m%d%H%M%S"`.etgz output-directory